-I’m going to share with you a case study I recently researched for Motif Investing about how high fees rob you of your retirement.
+I’m going to share with you a case study I recently researched for Personal Capital, my favorite hybrid digital wealth advisor about how high fees rob you of your retirement.
 I’ll also give you some insight on how big mutual funds go about selling their huge positions.

 Take a look at three of some of the largest actively run mutual funds in America.
 All three firms are private.
 And all the portfolio managers of these funds are beyond wealthy due to the fees they earn.